 Finally, of course, there was the fundamental fact of racial inequality in the state and its effect on the legal process.
-In the Sullivan case, it was evident in the routine striking of black jurors to ensure an all-white jury.
-Inequality was so woven into the fabric of the law and custom of the state that the trial transcript could not even tolerate equality in the granting of honorifics: it referred to the newspaper's white lawyers as "Mr. Embry" and so on, and the ministers' black lawyers as "Lawyer Gray," for example.
+In the Sullivan case, it was present in the routine striking of black jurors to ensure an all-white jury.
+Inequality was so woven into the fabric of the law and custom of the state that the trial transcript could not even manage equality in the granting of honorifics: it referred to the newspaper's white lawyers as "Mr. Embry" and so on, and the ministers' black lawyers as "Lawyer Gray," for example.
+1177

 In sum, there were ample reasons for the Supreme Court to intervene firmly, notwithstanding the usual assumptions that the federal courts ought to respect states and state private law.
 The more the case recedes in time, the less salient those reasons are to many casual readers, and the more unusual or "activist" the Court's actions may seem.
 They were extraordinary actions.
-But so was the concatenation of circumstances: the use of libel law to prevent the press from reporting on governmental abuse of power and to cripple individual citizens' and groups' ability to fight for political change; the unlikelihood that local judges and juries would fairly apply even those already plaintiff-friendly laws; and the lack of any effective check on these abuses from the highest court of this and other southern states.
-From an institutional perspective, the systemic problems with the Alabama courts justified-indeed, demanded-strong behavior from the Supreme Court.
+But so was the concatenation of circumstances: the use of libel law to prevent the press from reporting on governmental abuse of power, and to cripple individual citizens and groups' ability to fight for political change; the easy availability of libel law to fulfill those goals; the unlikelihood that local judges and juries would fairly apply even those already plaintiff-friendly laws; and the lack of any effective check on these abuses from the highest court of this and other Southern states.
+From an institutional perspective, the